-Generally, ESPs are required to employ modern systems, hardware and software complying with relevant industry technical standards and meeting all relevant statutory standards and regulations in the Project Country.
+Generally, ESPs are required to employ modern systems, hardware and software complying with relevant industry technical standards and meeting all relevant statutory standards and regulations in Uganda.
 For more detailed information on the technology-specific requirements, please see Annex C.